About 7% of Americans, or 20 million people, have what doctors call paruresis, or shy bladder syndrome.

 Hey, whatever works, right?

-A common treatment behavioral therapists use to treat social anxiety is graduated exposure therapy.
+A common cognitive behavioral therapy technique used to treat social anxiety is graduated exposure therapy.
 It involves trying to pee in increasingly difficult places.

 Start in your home turf with your roommate outside the door.
 Maybe you move on to peeing with your significant other in the bathroom with you.
 As time goes on the idea is to continually expose yourself to your anxiety about peeing and eventually break down your fear of peeing in public.